Bellator 272: Background

 Sergio Pettis made his first defence of the Bellator Bantamweight World Championship after winning his first major promotional title in May when he defeated then-champ Juan Archuleta by unanimous decision in the main event of Bellator 258.
 Kyoji Horiguchi, meanwhile, competed under the Bellator banner for the first time as a rostered fighter on a multifight deal.
 In June 2019, Horiguchi was lent by RIZIN to Bellator for a one-off fight against Darrion Caldwell – a bout Horiguchi won by unanimous decision to become champion.
 He later vacated the title after Horiguchi suffered a knee injury that forced him to relinquish the title while he was recovering from surgery.

 A featherweight bout between John de Jesus and Keoni Diggs was scheduled for this event.
-However, Diggs had to pull out due to unknown reasons and was replaced by Kai Kamaka III.
+However, Diggs had to pull out for unknown reasons and was replaced by Kai Kamaka III.

 A lightweight bout between Dan Moret and Mandel Nallo was scheduled for this event.
 Nallo subsequently pulled out of the bout and was replaced by Ricardo Seixas.
-Seixas would pull out of the bout due to unknown reasons and was replaced by Spike Carlyle, with the bout being a catchweight bout at 160 lb.
+Seixas would pull out of the bout for unknown reasons and was replaced by Spike Carlyle, with the bout being a catchweight bout at 160 lb.

-A lightweight bout between Jay Jay Wilson and Alfie Davis was scheduled for this event, however Davis pulled out of the bout due to unknown reasons.
+A lightweight bout between Jay Jay Wilson and Alfie Davis was scheduled for this event, however Davis pulled out of the bout for unknown reasons.

 At the weigh-ins, Jared Scoggins missed weight for his bout, weighing in at 140 pounds, 4 pounds over the bantamweight non-title fight limit.
 The bout proceeded at catchweight and Scoggins was fined 35% of his purse which went to his opponent Josh Hill.